CasualC-er/TkEncryptor/README.md

 # TkEncryptor
-A simple app that encrypts and decrypts .txt files on your machine.
+A simple program that encrypts and decrypts .txt files on your machine.